jfeldbrugge/Nbody2D.jl/docs/src/theory.md

 ```math
 \langle \delta \rangle = \langle \rho(\bm{q}) \rangle / \bar{\rho} - 1 =0.
 ```
-When $\delta$ is a realization of a stationary Gaussian random field, the density perturbation at a point $\delta(\bm{q})$ is normally distributed.
-The spatial correlations are fully charaterized by the two-point correlation function
+When $\delta$ is a realisation of a stationary Gaussian random field, the density perturbation at a point $\delta(\bm{q})$ is normally distributed.
+The spatial correlations are fully characterised by the two-point correlation function
 ```math
 \xi(\bm{q}_1,\bm{q}_2) = \langle \delta(\bm{q}_1) \delta(\bm{q}_2) \rangle.
 ```
-As it turns out, a random field with a Gaussian PDF with zero mean, which is fully charaterized by its two-point correlation function $\xi(\bm{q}_1,\bm{q}_2)$, is uniquely described by the Gaussian distribution
+As it turns out, a random field with a Gaussian PDF with zero mean, which is fully characterised by its two-point correlation function $\xi(\bm{q}_1,\bm{q}_2)$, is uniquely described by the Gaussian distribution
 ```math
 p(\delta)   = e^{-\frac{1}{2} \iint \delta(\bm{q}_1) K(\bm{q}_1,\bm{q}_2) \delta(\bm{q}_2)\mathrm{d}\bm{q}_1\mathrm{d}\bm{q}_2},
 ```